From cockpit to caravan... and beyond

 I had no real plans and no spare cash until I sold my house, but what began as a sort of desperation play to keep a roof—even a tin one—over our heads turned into the adventure of a lifetime.

 In our caravan, The Driftaway Dogs, we traveled Great Britain from tip to toe.
-From Land's End to Shetland, we took thousands of photos and made countless memories.
+From Land's End to Shetland, we took thousands of photos and created countless memories.

 When my visa expired, we had to go back to the USA.
 Those three years on the road flew by, but we never had so much fun before or since.